-Amended Advisory Agreement
+Advisory Agreement

-The description below of the Amended Advisory Agreement is only a summary and is not necessarily complete.
-The description set forth below is qualified in its entirety by reference to the Amended Advisory Agreement.
-On October 27, 2023, our Board unanimously approved the Amended Advisory Agreement and our shareholders approved the Amended Advisory Agreement on December 15, 2023.
-The Amended Advisory Agreement will become effective upon the consummation of this offering.
-As a result, the Amended Advisory Agreement does not impact the Advisory Agreement until this offering is consummated.
+The description below of the Advisory Agreement is only a summary and is not necessarily complete.
+The description set forth below is qualified in its entirety by reference to the Advisory Agreement.

-The Adviser is responsible for the overall management of our activities pursuant to the Amended Advisory Agreement, which includes determining the composition of our portfolio, the nature and timing of the changes therein and the manner of implementing such changes.
+The Adviser is responsible for the overall management of our activities pursuant to the Advisory Agreement, which includes determining the composition of our portfolio, the nature and timing of the changes therein and the manner of implementing such changes.
 The Adviser has general oversight over the investment process on our behalf and manages our capital structure, including, but not limited to, asset and liability management.
-The Adviser also has ultimate responsibility for our performance under the terms of the Amended Advisory Agreement.
-The Adviser has delegated substantially all of its day-to-day portfolio-management obligations under the Amended Advisory Agreement to Churchill pursuant to the CAM Sub-Advisory Agreement.
+The Adviser also has ultimate responsibility for our performance under the terms of the Advisory Agreement.
+The Adviser has delegated substantially all of its day-to-day portfolio-management obligations under the Advisory Agreement to Churchill pursuant to the CAM Sub-Advisory Agreement.
 See "- CAM Sub-Advisory Agreement" below.

-The Adviser's services under the Amended Advisory Agreement are not exclusive, and it is free to furnish similar services to other entities so long as its services to us are not impaired.
+The Adviser's services under the Advisory Agreement are not exclusive, and it is free to furnish similar services to other entities so long as its services to us are not impaired.